Well-being

 Life Transitions

 Imposter syndrome is common when starting something new, such as a new employment position after graduation.
 Other transitions like a promotion, creating a new business, and becoming a parent are major life events that can lead to low confidence and doubts about your ability to do the job successfully.
-Even high performing professionals with a history of achievement still determine that their ability to perform is due to factors outside of themselves.
+Even high-performing professionals with a history of achievement still determine that their ability to perform is due to factors outside of themselves.

 Judgements

 Harsh judgment often leads to imposter syndrome.
 Early research found that children harshly judged by their families or perceived as less intelligent than other family members increased the chance of imposter syndrome.
-On the other hand, researchers also found that imposter syndrome can develop among children when families judge their children as highly intelligent and competent.
+On the other hand, researchers also found that imposter syndrome can develop among children when families judge their children to be highly intelligent and competent.
 One thought is that the child feels pressured to please their families rather than believe in their abilities when their skills are challenged.

 Stereotypes

 We all have different aspects of our identities, such as gender, age, culture, or something else.
 When a person experiences part of their identity being criticized and belittled more than others, it can lead to imposter syndrome.
 Stereotypes that label an individual as less intelligent and competent can lead to an internalized narrative that accepts the belief as accurate.
-It happens when circumstances prove the stereotype is wrong, and yet the individual believes the stereotype more than their reality.
+It happens when circumstances prove the stereotype is wrong, yet the individual believes it more than their reality.

 Low self-confidence

 Imposter syndrome overlaps with the other characteristics of self-confidence.
-Imposter syndrome is linked to self-doubt, often leading to a failure.
+Imposter syndrome is linked to self-doubt, often leading to failure.
 People who are both introverted and anxious are more likely to experience it.
 Generally, harsh criticism also increases the likelihood of imposter syndrome.

 3 Ways to Overcome Imposter Syndrome